How Common Is Ghostwriting?

 The term “ghostwriter” itself implies there is a certain level of secrecy involved in the practice.
 This makes it challenging to determine the actual number of books and other material written with the help of a ghostwriter.

-There has been an explosion in the number of personal memoirs being written in the past decade, a category of books that makes heavy use of ghostwriters.
+There has been an explosion during the past decade in personal memoirs, a category of books that makes heavy use of ghostwriters.

-According to an article published in academic journal Social Forces, the sale of books in the personal memoir category increased by more than 600 percent in the U.S. (from 1.2 million to more than 8 million) from 2004 to 2016.
+According to an article published in the academic journal, Social Forces, the sale of books in the personal memoir category increased by more than 600% in the U.S. (from 1.2 million to more than 8 million) from 2004 to 2016.

-It’s not just nonfiction that commonly employs the use of ghostwriters.
 Fiction ghostwriting is growing as well.
-One of the most well-known examples may be James Patterson, the enormously prolific author of over 150 books.
+One of the most well-known examples could be the books of James Patterson, the enormously prolific author of over 150 novels.
 He makes no effort to hide the fact that he uses a stable of ghostwriters to maintain this breakneck pace of publishing.
-In fact, his helpers are more accurately described as co-authors, and given credit for their role in his books.
+In fact, his helpers are more accurately described as co-authors and given credit for their role in his books.